Yan-Oliveira/doc-fao/content/advanced-editor.rst

    - Resource-saving usage of response templates.
    - Increases your **OTRS** performance.

-Available in Service Package
-   GOLD

 Target Groups
    - OTRS administrators with Template Toolkit experience
    - Organizations that want to easily customize their OTRS templates, e.g. for many languages

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSAdvancedEditor

 .. note::